AlexanderHarrison/Cachr/README.md

 # Cachr

-A simple structure providing shared read and write access to a hashmap, by disallowing removal of entries.
+A simple rust crate providing shared read and write access to a hashmap, by disallowing removal of entries.
 This is useful for caching, where data will only ever be read or included in the cache.

 ```rust